Sparse bounds for discrete singular Radon transforms: Introduction

 Let us consider the operator

 acting on functions $f:\Z^n\to \C$, where $P:\Z^d\to \Z^n$ is a polynomial mapping and $K$ a Calder\'{o}n--Zygmund kernel in $\R^d$ satisfying

 and

-Ionescu and Wainger \cite{IW06} proved that $T_P$ is bounded $\ell^p(\Z^n)\to \ell^p(\Z^n)$ for all $p\in (1,\infty)$, extending earlier work of Stein and Wainger \cite{SW99}.
+Ionescu and Wainger \cite{IW06} proved that $T_P$ is bounded $\ell^p(\Z^n)\to \ell^p(\Z^n)$ for all $p\in (1,\infty)$ (also see recent work of Mirek \cite{Mir15}).
+This extended earlier work of Stein and Wainger \cite{SW99}.
 Maximal truncations, vector-valued estimates and variation-norm estimates associated with $T_P$ have recently been studied by Mirek, Stein and Trojan \cite{MST15a}, \cite{MST15b}, introducing a number of key new ideas.
+See also \cite{MSZ} for extensions beyond the Calder\'on-Zygmund setting.

 In this paper we consider sparse bounds for the operator $T_P$.
 Sparse bounds go back to Lerner's alternative proof of the $A_2$ theorem \cite{L13} and there have since been a number of important further developments.
 Here we use the concept of \emph{bilinear} sparse bounds from \cite{BFP}, \cite{CDO18}, \cite{L17}.
 Recently, many new directions have been studied, including sparse domination of Radon transforms \cite{CO17}, \cite{O19}, \cite{H19}, discrete analogues, \cite{CKL16}, \cite{KL18} and operators on spaces of homogeneous type \cite{AV14}.